OMV: International Expansion and Strategic Partnerships (2005–2020)

-In 2017, OMV – together with ENGIE, Shell, Uniper and Wintershall – signed financing agreements with Nord Stream 2 AG to build the 1,200 km Nord Stream 2 gas pipeline from Russia to Germany.
+In 2017, OMV, together with ENGIE, Shell, Uniper, and Wintershall, signed financing agreements with Nord Stream 2 AG for the construction of the Nord Stream 2 natural gas pipeline, a 1,200-kilometre offshore pipeline intended to transport natural gas from Russia to Germany.
+Following Russia's invasion of Ukraine in 2022, OMV suspended its involvement in the project, which remains incomplete as of 2025.